tick-github/tick-documentation/docs/proof/1-ci-angular.md

           username: ${{ secrets.DOCKERHUB_USERNAME }}
           password: ${{ secrets.DOCKERHUB_TOKEN }}
 ```
+*Docker implementation as of September 12th 2022.
+See the current workflows [here](https://github.com/tick-github/tick-frontend/tree/main/.github/workflows).*

 I have also provided the workflow with an if-expression.
 This will guarantee that these Docker actions will only happen if my previous workflow (the building and testing of the frontend application) was successful.
 This way, I won't publish a faulty image to my DockerHub.